modernsoftware/learn-csharp/design-patterns/factory-method.md

 title: Factory Method
 parent: Design Patterns
 nav_order: 3
-description: The responsibility for instantiating objects is deferred to a factory.
+description: In the C# factory method responsibility for instantiating objects is deferred to a factory.
 ---

 # Factory Method